Samaara-Das/web-chat-app/README.md

 This is a chat app which runs on your browser.

 ## How does it work?
 You first login/sign up.
 Then you create your own chat rooms, edit them, chat in them and add people to it.
-You can also participate in the chat rooms which you've been invited to.
+You can also chat in the chat rooms which you've been invited to.

 Thats it.
 Enjoyy!!